Let It Go! 5 Tips to Stop Holding Grudges

 When you hold a grudge, a part of your mind is always thinking about it.
-A part of your emotional focus is always on the person who's harmed you, the person you resent.
-That means it's eating up the concentration and confidence you need to advance to your own goals and make yourself the best you can be.
+A part of your emotional focus is always on the person who's harmed you or the person you resent.
+This means that it's eating up the concentration and confidence you need to advance to your own goals and make yourself the best you can be.

 1. Look the Grudge in the Face

 Acknowledge the fact that you have a grudge and that it's affecting your forward momentum.
 You can't solve a problem until you admit it exists.

 2. Decide Whether You Need to Win the Battle